dojo/docs/quickstart/ajax.rst

 .. _dojo.Deferred: dojo/Deferred

 xhrGet will create an Ajax request using the HTTP GET method, returning some data to a callback.
-The callback is defined as a member of the object used to create the request (the property-bag), or by using the dojo.Deferred_ .addCallback method.
+The callback is defined as a member of the object used to create the request (the property-bag), or by using the dojo.Deferred.then() method.

 For complete details and examples, see the :ref:`dojo.xhrGet documentation <dojo/xhrGet>`.

 dojo.xhrPost
 ============

 xhrPost will create an Ajax request using the HTTP POST method and is usually used to submit data to a service.
 It returns data to a callback.
-The callback is defined as a member of the object used to create the request (the property-bag), or by using the dojo.Deferred_ .addCallback method.
+The callback is defined as a member of the object used to create the request (the property-bag), or by using the dojo.Deferred.then() method.

 For complete details and examples, see the :ref:`dojo.xhrPost documentation <dojo/xhrPost>`.